 Whenever a student hears ‘grammar’, they are already switched off.
 Grammar has gotten the reputation of being boring, overdone and useless.
 I remember that I had to memorise all the English grammar rules or the declension tables of Latin.
 It was not a very thrilling time in school, but in the end very helpful to understand languages better.

-Yet, I do understand the importance of grammar.
+I do understand the importance of grammar.
 Some linguists say that teaching grammar will not improve students’ writing.
-However, I strongly believe that students that do not have a talent for acquiring language, it will help them subjectively edit their own texts.
+However, I strongly believe that students that do not have a talent for acquiring language benefit from grammar instruction to subjectively edit their own texts.
 Additionally, every student will benefit from knowing the metalanguage of grammar when they want to study any additional languages.

 Inductive versus Deductive Approach

 When teaching grammar, a teacher has two choices.
-You can choose an inductive approach in which you will give you student the rules and then the students will practise them in staged circumstances.
+You can choose an inductive approach in which you will give your students the rules and then the students will practise them in staged circumstances.
 This approach is time efficient.
 However, not very engaging for the students.

 The opposite of an inductive approach is the deductive approach.
 In this approach, you will hand the students several outcomes and the students have to deduce the rule.
 This approach will be time-consuming, but students will be more engaged.
 As they are creating their “own” rules, students will also remember the rules better, which will eventually increase their results.